awarmanf/simple_mailer_gui/3_Stage_Three/Readme.md

   - Open, to open file for file attachment
   - About, to show the author and copy rights
   - Exit, to close the Application
-- Icons are saved on file *myImages.py* not as a static image
+- All Icon images are saved on file *myImages.py* not as a static image
-  - Icon for menu (Open, About, Exit)
+  - Icon for menu item (Open, About, Exit)
   - Icon viewer password
   - Icon email
 - Add tooltip on *self.txtRcpts* widget